-- ✓ DO NOT use the 7402 in high humidity or high temperatures. - ✓ DO NOT use the same power source for the 7402 as other equipment. - ✓ DO NOT open or repair the case yourself.
-If the 7402 is too hot, turn off the power immediately and have it repaired at a qualified service center. - ✓ Avoid using this product and all accessories outdoors.
+- ✓ Do not use this router in high humidity or high temperatures. - ✓ Do not use the same power source for this router as other equipment. - ✓ Do not open or repair the case yourself.
+If this router is too hot, turn off the power immediately and have it repaired at a qualified service center. - ✓ Avoid using this product and all accessories outdoors.